mnemnion/ggg/README.md

 Literal rule names *must* start with an ASCII letter, and may continue with any ASCII letter or digit, a `-`, or an `_`.
 By convention, dashes are used between words, and the underscore is used before a number meant as an index.
 Two underscores may used to indicate a generated symbol.
 This may develop the force of law; it is wise to follow this convention.

+Literal values, all values in fact, are always specified in big-endian fashion.
+This is *not* meant to imply an implementation, on the contrary in fact.
+Compliant implementations are expected to understand their architecture and do literal value recognition in the correct way for it.
+This is surely not too much to ask.

 The right side contains a literal representation of data.
 These literals may be specified in recognizable forms: `0b011010101`, `0x234ABG`, and `£QWxsIFlvdXIgQmFzZSBBcmUgU2l4dHkgRm91cg==`.
 The last is intended to represent MIME Base64.
 If there is a conventional prefix, I don't know it.

 Let's steer away from things like `1.5`, though.
 That's not as literal as it looks.
 Similarly, you can't just up and say `25` in a literal.
 How many bits is `25`?
 Nope.
 You get binary, hex, and base-64.